Cabaret (musical): Musical development

-In Fall 1966, the musical entered rehearsals.
+In fall 1966, the musical entered rehearsals.
 After viewing one of the last rehearsals before the company headed to Boston for the pre-Broadway run, Prince's friend Jerome Robbins suggested cutting the songs outside the cabaret, but Prince ignored his advice.
 In Boston, lead actress Jill Haworth struggled with her characterization of Sally Bowles.
 Critics thought Sally's blonde hair and white dress suggested a debutante at a senior prom instead of a cabaret singer, so Sally became a brunette before the show opened on Broadway.

-Prince's staging was unusual for the time.
-As the audience filled the theater, the curtain was already up, revealing a stage containing only a large mirror reflecting the auditorium.
-There was no overture; instead, a drum roll and cymbal crash led into the opening number.
-The juxtaposition of dialogue scenes with expository songs and separate cabaret numbers providing social commentary was a novel concept that initially startled audiences.
-Gradually, they came to understand the difference between the two and were able to accept the reasoning behind them.
+Prince staged the show in an unusual way for the time.
+As the audience entered the theater, they saw the curtain raised, exposing a stage with only a large mirror that reflected the auditorium.
+Instead of an overture, a drum roll and cymbal crash introduced the opening number.
+The show mixed dialogue scenes with expository songs and standalone cabaret numbers that provided social commentary.
+This innovative concept initially surprised audiences.
+Over time, they discerned the distinction between the two and appreciated the rationale behind them.

 Synopsis

 Act I

 At the twilight of the Jazz Age in Berlin, the incipient Nazi Party is growing stronger.
-The Kit Kat Klub is a seedy cabaret—a place of decadent celebration.
-The club's Master of Ceremonies, or Emcee, together with the cabaret girls and waiters, warm up the audience ("Willkommen").
+The Kit Kat Klub is a seedy cabaret – a place of decadent celebration.
+The club's Master of Ceremonies (Emcee) together with the cabaret girls and waiters, warm up the audience ("Willkommen").
 Meanwhile, a young American writer named Clifford Bradshaw arrives via a railway train in Berlin.
 He has journeyed to the city to work on a new novel.
 Cliff encounters Ernst Ludwig, a German smuggler who offers him black market work and recommends a boarding house.
 At the boarding house, the proprietress Fräulein Schneider offers Cliff a room for one hundred reichsmarks, but he can only pay fifty.
 After a brief debate, she relents and allows Cliff to live there for fifty marks.
 Fräulein Schneider observes that she has learned to take whatever life offers ("So What?").

 When Cliff visits the Kit Kat Klub, the Emcee introduces an English chanteuse, Sally Bowles, who performs a flirtatious number ("Don't Tell Mama").
-Afterward, she asks Cliff to recite poetry for her, and he recites Ernest Thayer's tragic poem "Casey at the Bat".
+Afterward, she asks Cliff to recite poetry for her, and he recites Ernest Thayer's mock-heroic poem "Casey at the Bat".
 Cliff offers to escort Sally home, but she says that her boyfriend Max, the club's owner, is too jealous.
 Sally performs her final number at the Kit Kat Klub aided by a female ensemble of jazz babies ("Mein Herr").
 The cabaret ensemble performs a song and dance, calling each other on inter-table phones and inviting each other for dances and drinks ("The Telephone Song").